Nutrition Comes From Natural Raw Food For Dogs, Not Kibble

 Firstly, manufacturers don’t distinguish between digestible and indigestible protein when they specify the protein content.

 Secondly, it is easy for manufacturers to list meat as the first ingredient when that is not actually the case.
-The first ingredient is one of the greatest weight.
+The first ingredient is that with the greatest weight.
 Meat is heavy because of its water content — and manufacturers measure amounts before cooking.
 This means that the quantity of meat in processed kibble is actually far less than it appears.

 A raw dog food diet is designed to give your dog nutrients that are biologically appropriate for his needs.
 A high-quality raw diet provides your dog with a combination of raw meat, bones, vegetables, and fruits and eliminates processed foods from his diet entirely.